unixwzrd/oobabooga-macOS/README.md

 ## 07 Aug 2023 - Optimizing The Environment, Silver Lining in macOS  13.5

 I'm have to rebuild my venv because I accidentally created inconsistencies in my Python packages, and this seems like a good a point as any to try to optimize the packages.
 In doing this I found something interesting when getting NumPy installed.
 Looking for a faster alternative to OpenBLAS or a way to have use the Apple Silicon GPU, I discovered BLIS, a faster linear algebra library.
-To compare I put together a quick Python script t benchmark different builds of NumPy but noticed  when Pip does a recompile of NumPy, it actually looks for and finds the Apple [accelerate Framework](https://developer.apple.com/accelerate/) which leverages their superscalar GPU and Neural engine technology for processing vectors and tensors.
+To compare I put together a quick Python script t benchmark different builds of NumPy but noticed  when Pip does a recompile of NumPy, it actually looks for and finds the Apple [Accelerate Framework](https://developer.apple.com/accelerate/) which leverages their superscalar GPU and Neural engine technology for processing vectors and tensors.
 I assume this is due in part by the recent upgrade to macOS 13.5 and the NumPy team putting it into their package when you compile at install time using Pip.

 More info to come as I try to optimize these packages which are used for AI, but also Data Science and Analytics.
 Keep an eye out here and you will see updated information posted in this repository regarding package optimization soon.